Becoming a digital nomad as a photographer

 Conclusion

 If you aspire to a digital nomad lifestyle, then photographer is not the easiest profession to combine travel and work.
-Still, a lot of options exist.
+Still, a lot of possibilities exist.
 To keep it interesting for yourself, you can be creative about this.
-For example, it may pay to offer your services as a photographer in conjunction with another discipline.
+For example, it may be worthwhile to offer your services as a photographer in combination with another discipline.